 Competition will always be tough, whichever market you choose.
 However, it’s always a great idea to gain as much exposure as possible.
 Kaggle is a great platform to start this on.
 Inside Kaggle you’ll find all the code and data you need to do your data science work.
 You can delve in and use over 50,000 public datasets and 400,000 public notebooks to conquer any analysis in no time.
 There are a variety of courses online that you may also want to research so you can improve your coding experience before applying.

 Networking will always seem more daunting than it actually is.
 Events are created so that you can share your views and opinions with like-minded individuals.
 With the current pandemic, a lot of events have moved to be virtual.
 Meaning you do have the opportunity to take a back seat if you don't feel comfortable going just yet.
 Also giving you can virtually attend events all over the world you may not have been able to attend in the past due to its distance.
 Here are some examples:

 Data Science London - is one of the largest Data Science communities in Europe.
 A community of Data Scientists, Machine Learners, and Data Hackers that discuss all this Data Science.
-A great place to get to know people in your industry and make some great along-lasting connecting.
+A great place to get to know people in your industry and make some great long-lasting connections.

 Virtual events such as Data Science Webinar – How to get started as a Data Scientist with Python by Chaptr Global.
 This can help you with your initial application steps to ensure you are up to date with the latest Data Science tech.